-Goal 16.
-Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels
+Goal 16: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels

-44. Ongoing and new violent conflicts around the world are derailing a global path to peace and achievement of SDG 16.
-One-quarter of humanity lives in conflict-affected areas and as of mid-2022, more than 100 million people had been forcibly displaced worldwide--more than double the number a decade ago.
-Citizens also face challenges accessing justice, basic services/legal guarantees and are generally underrepresented due to ineffective institutions.
+44. Ongoing and new violent conflicts around the world are derailing a global path to peace and the achievement of Goal 16.
+One quarter of humanity lives in conflict-affected areas and, as of mid-2022, more than 100 million people had been forcibly displaced worldwide - more than double the number a decade ago.
+Citizens also face challenges gaining access to justice, basic services and legal guarantees, and are generally underrepresented owing to ineffective institutions.
 Moreover, structural injustices, inequalities and emerging human rights challenges are putting peaceful and inclusive societies further out of reach.
-To meet SDG16 by 2030, action is needed to restore trust and to strengthen the capacity of institutions to secure justice for all and facilitate transitions to drive sustainable development.
+To meet Goal 16 by 2030, action is needed to restore trust and to strengthen the capacity of institutions to secure justice for all and facilitate transitions to drive sustainable development.

-- Target 16.1: Globally, about 458,000 people were victims of homicide in 2021-the highest number of victims in the last 20 years.
-The noticeable spike in killings in 2021 can be partly attributed to the economic repercussions of COVID-related restrictions, as well as an escalation of gang-related and socio-political violence in several countries.
-The homicide rate was 5.8 per 100,000 population, marginally lower than in 2015 (at 5.9 per 100,000).
-Men and boys represent about 80% of victims and 90% of suspects. - o In 2022, the United Nations recorded 16,988 killings of civilians in armed conflicts: a 53% increase compared to 2021, and the first increase since the adoption of the 2030 Agenda.
-Four out of ten deaths occurred in Ukraine.
+- Target 16.1: Globally, about 458,000 people were victims of homicide in 2021 the highest number of victims in the past 20 years.
+The noticeable spike in killings in 2021 can be partly attributed to the economic repercussions of COVID-19-related restrictions, as well as an escalation of gang-related and sociopolitical violence in several countries.
+The homicide rate was 5.8 per 100,000 people, marginally lower than in 2015 (at 5.9 per 100,000).
+Men and boys represent about 80 per cent of victims and 90 per cent of suspects. - In 2022, the United Nations recorded 16,988 killings of civilians in armed conflicts, a 53 per cent increase compared with 2021 and the first increase since the adoption of the 2030 Agenda.
+In total, 4 out of 10 deaths occurred in Ukraine.
 One in five was a woman.
-The proportion of deaths by heavy weapons and explosive munitions increased significantly, from 13% in 2021 to 39% in 2022, in contrast to the steady decline over the previous five years. - Based on survey data from 114 countries, on average, approximately 69% of the population report feeling safe or very safe walking alone around the area
+The proportion of deaths by heavy weapons and explosive munitions increased significantly, from 13 per cent in 2021 to 39 per cent in 2022, in contrast to the steady decline over the previous five years;2 - On the basis of survey data from 114 countries, on average, approximately 69 per cent of the population reported feeling safe or very safe walking alone after dark around the area in which they live, a figure that has remained stable over the period 2016-2021.
+Women continued to feel significantly less safe than men. - Target 16.2: In 75 countries mostly low- and middle-income countries with available data from 2014 to 2022, 8 out of 10 children aged 1 to 14 years had been subjected to some form of psychological aggression and/or physical punishment at home in the previous month.
+In 70 of those countries, at least half of all children experienced violent discipline on a regular basis.